jeeva-jose/Capstone-Project/README.md

 **Parameter sampler**

+In random sampling, hyperparameter values are randomly selected from the defined search space.
+Random sampling supports discrete and continuous hyperparameters.
+It supports early termination of low-performance jobs

 I chose discrete values with choice for both parameters, C and max_iter.

 C is the Regularization while max_iter is the maximum number of iterations.

-RandomParameterSampling is one of the choices available for the sampler and I chose it because it is the faster and supports early termination of low-performance runs.
-If budget is not an issue, we could use GridParameterSampling to exhaustively search over the search space or BayesianParameterSampling to explore the hyperparameter space.

 ```
 ps = RandomParameterSampling({